Pixel-Prowess/GitHub360-Summer24/week01-gitbasics.md

-# Week One
+# Week One - Git Basics
-Git Basics - Teacher Notes

 ## What is Git
 Let's take about what Git is and what makes it different.
 - **Track changes over time**